Instanton Counting, Quantum Geometry and Algebra: Matrix model

 \chapter{Matrix model}

-In this Chapter, we summarize the geometric and algebraic aspects of the matrix model, which exhibit similar perspectives to gauge theory discussed in the main part of the manuscript.
+In this Chapter, we summarize the geometric and algebraic aspects of the matrix model, which exhibit similar perspectives to gauge theory discussed in this manuscript.
 See also the manuscripts~\cite{Eynard:2015aea,Marino:2015yie} for details on this topic.